Justinshakes/Archery-Tournament-Simulator/README.md

-Open ReadMe.doc to see a word document demo.
+Open ReadMe.docx to see a word document demo.